What is your previous experience in the industry?

 What is an initiative you are most proud of?

-What do you see as the biggest change to the industry?
+What do you see as the biggest change ahead for the company?